meringlab/stringdb-psicquic/Readme.txt

 The official http://string-db.org PSICQUIC implementation.

+Important note

+The STRING-DB PSICQUIC API provides just a subset of all data available through the STRING-DB's API string-db.org/version_9_0/newstring_cgi/show_info_page.pl?page=api.html:

+    * only the 'core' species are available through PSICQUIC API (417 out of 1133)
+    * each STRING-DB evidence channel is reported as a separate interaction in PSICQUIC
+    * only interactions with score > 400 are available

 Howto setup development environment